hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/DE_analysis.md

 	$ head DEresults_sig_table.txt

-You should have a table with 6 columns in it:
+You should have a table with 7 columns in it:

 1. Gene symbols (this will not have a column name, due to the nature of the `write` function)
-2. logFC
-3. logCPM (average expression across all samples)
-4. Log odds ratio
-5. P-value
+2. baseMean: the average normalized counts across all samples
+3. log2FoldChange
+4. lfcse: the standard error of the log2 FC
+5. stat: the Wald test statistic
-6. FDR value
+6. pvalue
+7. padj: p-value adjusted for multiple test correction using the BH method

 Since we have the full table of values we could theoretically use that and filter the genes to our discretion.
 We could also increase stringency by adding in a fold change criteria.
 The full table is also useful for investigating genes of interest that did not appear in our significant list, and give us some insight into whether the gene missed the threshold marginally or by a landslide.